LiamTyler/Photoshop/doc/iter2_designdocument.md

 }
 ```

 Notice that this method takes in the location of the pixel we are currently processing.
-It then centers the kernal\_ array over that location, and loops through each pixel, adding that pixel multiplied by the corresponding value in our array, and adds it to a running total.
-This is the value that is returned, which will become the pixel on the newimage.
+It then centers the kernal_ array over that location, and loops through each pixel, adding that pixel's ColorData multiplied by the corresponding value in our array, and adds it to a running total.
+This is the value that is returned, which will become the pixel's ColorData on the newimage.
 The way we create the kernal array itself, is through the Kernal member function *InitializeKernal()*.
 The pure virtual InitalizeKernal method is the last key aspect to notice in Fig 4.
 Each filter that is convolution-based has its own kernal which defines the InitializeKernal method to give the filter it's appropriate functionality.
 To make this more clear, we can examine the BlurFilter.

 To blur a pixel, we average out all the colors within a certain radius of a pixel, and set that pixel equal to the average.
 Observe the implementation of BlurFilter in Figure 6 below.